Updated: OSHA Issues Revised Enforcement Guidance on Reporting COVID-19 CasesOctober 2, 2020

 July 16, 2020 Update.
 On July 15, 2020, OSHA updated its COVID-19 Frequently Asked Questions webpage to, among other things, provide additional guidance on recording and reporting COVID-19 cases.
-This additional guidance clarifies when employers should report COVID-19 fatalities or hospitalizations to OSHA, and has been incorporated in this updated post.

 On May 19, 2020, OSHA revised its enforcement guidance for determining whether an employee’s COVID-19 case is work-related and therefore recordable.
 The revised guidance provides steps that employers should undertake after learning of an employee’s COVID-19 illness and provides that if, after a reasonable and good faith inquiry, an employer cannot determine whether it is more likely than not that exposure in the workplace played a causal role with respect to a particular case of COVID-19, the employer does not need to record that COVID-19 illness.
 A more detailed discussion of OSHA’s guidance follows.